HMPV Symptoms, Prevention & Treatment

 Influenza is a viral respiratory infection caused by the influenza virus (Influenza virus)

 The influenza virus is divided into 4 strains, two of which are most virulent in humans.
-The types that mainly affect humans are influenza A and influenza B (Influenza A, B) and are responsible for the seasonal winter epidemics where the influenza A, B and B viruses…
+The types that mainly affect humans are Influenza A and B (Influenza A, B) and are responsible for seasonal winter epidemics where…

 The new Novavax vaccine against coronavirus .
 Everything you need to know.